jezinho22/jezinho22/README.md

 From then to now, passing through:
   - History degree
   - Three years teaching English in Portugal
-  - Primary school teacher in England
+  - Fifteen years as a primary school teacher in England
-  - Primary school headteacher
+  - Eight years as a primary school headteacher
-  - Primary teacher trainer
+  - Three years as a teacher trainer

 But always computing, from QBasic to Visual Basic to VBA to Python and now to HTML-CSS-JS
 Also taking in Logo and Scratch, wonderful primary-school-friendly computer languages